 - Open the NRQL console to see or edit the query associated to the chart.

 - Delete the chart.

-You cannot edit the query of a chart if you have Read only permissions to the dashboard.
+You can't edit the query of a chart if you have Read only permissions to the dashboard.

 You can narrow down the information on display using the filtering function, which is a visual representation of query conditions: